fastai/course-v3/docs/salamander_tutorial.md

 #### How charges work

 * You only pay for hardware when your server is turned on
-* Our compute charge tracks the AWS spot price (+26%, and we pick the best availability zones to improve uptime / cost)
+* Salamander's compute charge tracks the AWS spot price (+26%, and it picks the best availability zones to improve uptime / cost)
 * You keep paying for storage until you destroy a server